mazenbalasta/zen-car-dealership/README.md

 ## **Description:**

 The Service microservice is responsible for managing service appointments for automobiles.
-It also has a poller in place that fetches data from our Inventory Automobiles that automatically updates the `AutomobileVO` Model with the VINs of all the automobile we've ever had in stock and it's sold status, either true (automobile is sold) or false(automobile is still in stock).
+It also has a poller in place that fetches data from the Inventory Automobiles that automatically updates the `AutomobileVO` Model with the VINs of all the automobile we've ever had in stock and it's sold status, either true (automobile is sold) or false(automobile is still in stock).
 It consists of several models defined in the [service/api/service_rest/models.py](service/api/service_rest/models.py) file:

 - **_`AutomobileVO`_**
 - **_`Technician`_**